askfiy/lsp_extra_dim/README.md

 ## CONCEPT

-This is a plugin to disable unused extra style in LSP, The implementation method is very simple:
+This is a plugin to disable unused extra style in LSP The implementation method is very simple:

-- 1. Customize the diagnostic.show method
+- 1. Customize the vim.diagnostic.handlers[signs&#124;virtual_text].show method
-- 2. Filter all diagnostics and clear all unused diagnostics
+- 2. Override the show method of handlers other than underline, Filtering out unused resources
-- 3. Create a mark and put it in a specific namespace (clear the namespace when diagnostics is hidden)
+- 3. Underline's show method will still dim them, but other handler's show methods will disable hints such as dummy text

 So, he has 1 filtering steps: